 Now that the cork is exposed, it's best to place a kitchen towel over the cork right away.
-Sometimes the built-up pressure in the bottle can cause the cork to pop at a high velocity, so the towel is to prevent injury (and prevent spillage).
+Sometimes the built-up pressure in the bottle can cause the cork to pop at a high velocity, so the towel is to prevent injury (and prevent spillage) when opening champagne.

 3. Point the bottle at a 45-degree angle.